joshfire/woodman/about.md

 API functions in Woodman may also not have the exact same signature as those specified in log4j to stick to more JavaScript-friendly paradigms.
 For instance, log levels in JavaScript are lower-case strings, as opposed to a proper enumeration in Apache Log4j 2.

 New features get introduced in Woodman when the need arises.
-If you need something that does not yet exist, check [Contribute to Woodman](#contribute-to-woodman) and get in touch!
+If you need something that does not yet exist, check [Contribute to Woodman](contribute.html) and get in touch!

-### Other JavaScript logging libraries
+## <a id="other-javascript-logging-libraries"></a>Other JavaScript logging libraries

 Woodman is not the first logging library written in JavaScript.
 [Winston](https://github.com/flatiron/winston) is a good example of a logging library for node.js.
 Closer to Woodman, the
 [log4javascript](http://log4javascript.org/) library is a nice and complete implementation of log4j for Web browsers (and can easily be adapted to run in node.js applications).